If you would like to ask a question that is not addressed below, please contact the project team.

-Existing container terminals on Canada’s west coast – in Vancouver and Prince Rupert – will reach capacity by the early 2020s, and so the Vancouver Fraser Port Authority is proposing to build the Roberts Bank Terminal 2 Project to meet forecasted demand.
+Existing container terminals on Canada’s west coast – in Vancouver and Prince Rupert – will reach capacity by the mid-2020s, and so the Vancouver Fraser Port Authority is proposing to build the Roberts Bank Terminal 2 Project to meet forecasted demand.

 More information about the need for the project can be found here.

 3. Why are you proposing this project at Roberts Bank?

 Roberts Bank is an established trade corridor and a vital part of Canada’s trade with Asia.
 Roberts Bank has deep water necessary to accommodate large container ships, and is located close to major transportation corridors for the movement of trucks and trains.
 Substantial infrastructure investments have been made in the last decade in anticipation of increased trade through Roberts Bank, including the $1.2 billion South Fraser Perimeter Road and the $300 million Roberts Bank Rail Corridor Program.

 Roberts Bank is also ideal because it allows the terminal to be built in deep water, thereby protecting the shoreline and marine habitat.

 4. How much will the project cost?
 Who is paying for it?

 The estimated cost of the Roberts Bank Terminal 2 Project is more than two billion dollars Canadian.